-- a.
-Benefits TDV Energy Cost Savings + Other PV Savings: Benefits include TDV energy cost savings over the period of analysis (Energy + Environmental Economics 2016, 51-53).
-Other savings are discounted at a real (nominal inflation) three percent rate.
-Other PV savings include incremental first cost savings if proposed first cost is less than current first cost.
-Includes PV maintenance cost savings if PV of proposed maintenance costs is less than the PV of current maintenance costs. - b.
-Costs Total Incremental PV Costs: Costs include incremental equipment, replacement, and maintenance costs over the period of analysis.
+b.
+Costs - Total Incremental PV Costs: Costs include incremental equipment, replacement, and maintenance costs over the period of analysis.
 Costs are discounted at a real (inflation adjusted) three percent rate.
 Includes incremental first cost if proposed first cost is greater than current first cost.
-Includes PV of maintenance incremental cost if PV of proposed maintenance costs is greater than the PV of current maintenance costs.
+Includes present value of maintenance incremental cost if present value of proposed maintenance costs is greater than the present value of current maintenance costs.
 If incremental maintenance cost is negative, it is treated as a positive benefit.
-If there are no total incremental PV costs, the B/C ratio is infinite.
+If there are no total incremental present valued costs, the B/C ratio is infinite.